rocajuanma/anvil/docs/init-readme.md

 You can now use:
   • 'anvil --help' to see all available commands
   • 'anvil setup' to install development tools
-  • 'anvil config pull/push' to synchronize configuration files with GitHub
+  • 'anvil config pull' and 'anvil config push' to synchronize configuration files with GitHub
   • Edit ~/.anvil/settings.yaml to customize your configuration
 ```